 Noluthando Ntlapo is a PhD student in the Department of Epidemiology at Erasmus University Medical Center in Rotterdam.
-Prior to starting her PhD, she completed a master degree in demography and population studies at the University of the Western Cape in South Africa.
-Her research interests focus on the investigation of bidirectional effects of psychosocial factors and cardiometabolic health.
-Her current research project is on the association of depression and anxiety in new-onset atrial fibrillation.
+She holds a Master’s degree in Demography and Population Studies from the University of the Western Cape, South Africa.
+Her research focuses on the bidirectional relationships between psychosocial factors and cardiometabolic health.
+In her research, she investigates how depression and its longitudinal patterns influence the development of atrial fibrillation, integrating observational and genetic epidemiological approaches.

 Research question